nodanaonlyzuul/loc-ead-beautifier-ff/README.md

 #### Sunsetting Features

 * If loc.gov gets hip and implements some of a feature.
-It will be removed from this extension.
+It will be removed from this Add-on.